 In this article, I will address some of the questions that we encounter when discussing RPA.

-Robotic Process Automation (RPA) has been proven to significantly reduce costs and improve workplace productivity when properly deployed.
+Intelligent Process Automation (IPA) has been proven to significantly reduce costs and improve workplace productivity when properly deployed.
 However, many RPA projects fail due to one or more of a dizzying array of factors.

 And of those projects that are deemed successful, many companies have taken a step back and in retrospect, and realized that a deeper understanding of many factors can have a significant impact on the effort.